Fidode07/BaxterLite/README.md

 Pouh, that was a long tutorial.
 Anyway, now you can just launch the application and call the action.

+# 🛠️ TriggerInfos 🛠️

+The TriggerInfos class is a class that contains some useful information about the trigger.
+You can find it under ``utils/action_utils/``.
+The class is a data class and contains the following attributes:

+- <strong>ui</strong>: webview.Window (the window from which the trigger was made)
+- <strong>last_action</strong>: str | None (the last action that was executed)

 # 🛠️ ActionUtils 🛠️

 The ActionUtils class is a class that contains some useful functions.
 You can find it under ``utils/action_utils.py``.